Takazudo/jQuery.LazyJaxDavis/_docsrc/index.md

 ## Introduction

-jQuery.LazyJaxDavis is a url router for static websites.
+JQuery.LazyJaxDavis brings the power of history.pushState to static websites.
-This makes location changes dynamic using htlm5's history API.
+This changes all location changes to dynamic - ajax based.

-### What jQuery.LazyJaxDavis is for?
+URL routing feature is also available.

+### HTML5 history API and us

 Do you usually use history API?
 It's... pushState, replaceState or something like that.

-If you are a developer of JavaScript web applications - and the web apps which you work in are challenging, the answer may be "Yes".
+If you are a developer of JavaScript web app - and the web apps which you work in are challenging, the answer may be "Yes".
 But in most of the cases it must be "No" because we need to support old browsers which do not support history API yet.
 And, when you create static websites which are like - for example, a corporate site, a weblog, or something which is not a web app, it is pretty rare to use history API, I guess.

+### jQuery.LazyJaxDavis stands on history API

 But, don't you want to make your websites more dynamic and better for user experience with history API?
 It sounds hard.
 But I want to say that it's easy! - if you use jQuery.LazyJaxDavis. jQuery.LazyJaxDavis gives you simple API to make it possible.

 jQuery.LazyJaxDavis provides nice APIs for static websites development.

-### Hey, what about the old browser like IE
+### About the old browsers like IE

 New browsers has no problem about history API.
 But, we need to support old browsers like Internet Explorer 9 or less in most cases.
 So do we need to give up using history API?
 The answer is "No".

 jQuery.LazyJaxDavis does not provide ajax features to the browsers which don't have history API spoort.
 But this works with old browsers gracefully.

-### How does it work?
+### Tell me what does jQuery.LazyJaxDavis do

+The basic feature of jQuery.LazyJaxDavis is "change all location changes to dynamic - ajax based".
 This website is a document of jQuery.LazyJaxDavis but also its demo.
 Try clicking left navigations in this page.
 You'll see what jQuery.LazyJaxDavis does if you use a browser which supports history API.

 If your browser does not support the history API, nothing happens.
-Just a location change occurs.
+Just a normal location change occurs.

-### How can I use this?

-This demo site is a good example to understand how jQuery.LazyJaxDavis works.
+### Short explanation about this website

+I'll explain how this website works.
 First, this website has main content area.
-Click the button below to confirm it.
+Click the button below.
+Scroll up to the top.
+Then scroll down to the bottom.
+You can understand what the main content is.

 <button id="whatthemaincontent">Let me know what you mean</button>